 I should probably confess that this idli fry recipe came about because we had plenty of rava idlis sitting in the fridge from the previous day breakfast.
 And what could be a better way to use them than making yummy idli manchurian.

 That said, in true clean-out-the-fridge fashion, I want to point out that this chilli idli recipe is an extremely good leftover recycle exercise.
-So feel free to stir in any of your desired vegetables and sauces if you’d like, such as – capsicum, red bell pepper, baby corn, beans or mushroom.
+So feel free to stir in any of your desired vegetables, such as – capsicum, red bell pepper, baby corn, beans, or mushroom.